Soumith-Madadi/SaaS-support-copilot/README.md

 A full-stack multi-tenant SaaS platform for AI-powered customer support.
 Each company can manage their own data, and users can interact with an AI chatbot that uses company-specific context to answer questions.

+## 🌐 Live Demo

+**Access the live application at:** [https://saas-support-copilot-gf1qy6sjk-soumithmadadi-6457s-projects.vercel.app](https://saas-support-copilot-gf1qy6sjk-soumithmadadi-6457s-projects.vercel.app)

 ## Features

 - **Multi-Company Support**: Each company has isolated data and users
 - **AI Chatbot**: Google Gemini-powered chatbot with company-specific context
 - **User Chat History**: Users can view their own chat history
 - **Company Admin Dashboard**: Admins can view all company user chats
-- **Team Member Management**: Invite team members to view company chats
+- **Team Member Management**: Add team members to view company chats
 - **Chat Summaries**: AI-generated summaries for each conversation
 - **Company Data Management**: Manage features, pricing, usage docs, and common issues